Here are seven things you should avoid while duck hunting.

-This one may create the biggest argument of all, but I was taught never to shoot at a sitting bird unless it was a crip, already wounded.
+This one may create the biggest argument of all, but I was taught never to shoot at a sitting bird unless it was already wounded.
 There are those out there that consider a swimming bird fair game and so be it, but they coined the phrase "sitting duck" for a reason.
 Many in the Midwest shoot at grouse that are walking or sitting in trees because that's how they're hunted in that region, but a duck or goose waddling through a cut corn field?
 Most would throw the shell at them instead.

 From the Atlantic Flyway to the Pacific, whether you are using a duck call or a goose call, it always matters how you carry yourself in the blind or in the boat.
 Waterfowl habitat and possession limit aside, everyone who hunts these birds in North America has their own methods, but hunting is more important than the sum of its parts.

 Being respectful in the woods or on the water has its own rewards, but following your heart is the most crucial part of it all.